papermerge/documentation/source/User's Manual/metadata.rst

     Figure 5.
 Empty metacolumn corresponding to metadata label "amount" defined on "Expenses" folder.

 If you select "Groceries" folder, on the right side, in metadata widgets panel you will see three metadata label definitions - one of which is inherited.
-Notice that inherited metadata labels cannot edited while in "Groceries" folder:
+Notice that inherited metadata labels cannot edited while it is displayed in context of "Groceries" folder:

 .. figure:: ../img/user-manual/metadata/metadata-defined-on-groceries-folder-v2.png